arazok/trionic_python/ReadMe.md

 I have changed my LXDE environment so that the script is started automatically in full screen mode It works like this: ....

-1) Open the "~ / .config / lxsession / LXDE / autostart"
+1) Open the "~ /.config/lxsession/LXDE-pi/autostart"
-2) Add the line "@ / usr / bin / python /home/pi/T5LiveData.py"
+2) Add the line "@/usr/bin/python /home/pi/T5LiveData.py"

 When the script is first started, the SW version of the Trionic is determined and the symbol table is generated and stored in a file.